Start, Navigate and Complete Routes – Android Route Planner App

 To change your navigation settings, go to “Settings” in the app’s main menu and then adjust the following settings:

 |Distance Units||Select the preferred distance units: miles or kilometers.
-Accordingly, the selected distance units will be used in the in-app navigation and all other app interfaces.|
+Accordingly, the selected distance units will be used in the in-app navigation and other app interfaces.|

-|Default Navigation App||When you start navigation, the respective route stop will be automatically sent to the selected Default Navigation App: Route4Me’s In-App Navigation, Google Maps, HERE WeGo, CoPilot GPS, Waze, Uber, etc. For the most optimal and accurate navigation directions and experience, we recommend using Route4Me’s In-App Navigation.|
+|Default Navigation App||When you tap “Navigate” to a route stop, the stop’s address is automatically sent to the selected Default Navigation App: Route4Me’s In-App Navigation, Google Maps, HERE WeGo, CoPilot GPS, Waze, Uber, etc. For the most optimal driving directions and seamless route navigation experience, we recommend using Route4Me’s In-App Navigation|

 |In-App Navigation Mode||Single Stop Navigation allows you to navigate to one stop at a time.
 Continuous Route Navigation allows you to navigate the entire multi-stop route without closing the navigation.
-Equally important, the In-App Navigation Moden applies to Route4Me’s integrated navigation only.
-All third-party GPS navigation apps support single-stop navigation only.|
+Equally important, the In-App Navigation Mode applies to Route4Me’s integrated navigation only.
+Other third-party GPS navigation apps, like Google Maps, Waze, etc., support single-stop navigation only.|

-Furthermore, you can scan barcodes and attach barcode data to route stops as custom data.
-To do so, tap on the preferred route stop and then select “Scan Barcode” from the menu.
-Next, use Route4Me’s Barcode Scanner to scan the barcode.
-After that, the app will automatically attach the scanned barcode data to the route stop as Custom Data.
+Furthermore, you can scan barcodes and attach barcode data to your route stops.
+First, tap the three dots menu icon next to the preferred stop and then select “Scan Barcode“.
+After that, use your camera as a barcode scanner to scan the barcode.
+Next, the app will automatically detect and attach the scanned barcode data to the route stop as Custom Data.

-When you visit the last stop on the route, Route4Me automatically prompts you to end the route.
-Additionally, you can complete the route manually by tapping the “End Route” button at the bottom of the route’s stops list.
-After ending the route, editing the route and its stops is automatically disabled.
-If you want to edit the route after ending it, tap on the “Resume Route” button at the bottom of the stops list.
+When you visit the last stop on the route, Route4Me automatically prompts you to end your route.
+Additionally, you can manually end the route by tapping the “End Route” button at the bottom of the stops list.
+When you have not visited stops without status, the app will provide the list of the respective stops.
+Accordingly, to complete the route, you can set statuses to not visited stops and attach additional notes and data.